priyansh-narang2308/CoreSync/README.md

 API routes follow the Next.js convention:
 - Create files with `+api.ts` extension in the `app/api/` directory
 - Export HTTP method functions (GET, POST, PUT, DELETE)
-- Use `Request` and `Response` objects

-## 🔐 Security Notes

-- Never commit `.env` files to version control
-- Keep API keys secure and rotate them regularly
-- Use Sanity's token-based authentication for mutations
-- Clerk handles all authentication security

-## 📄 License

-This project is private and proprietary.

-## 🤝 Contributing

-This is a private project.
-For questions or issues, please contact the project maintainer.